cyberalien/line-md/README.md

 Other icons:
 - Icons that end with `-loop` use infinite animtions.
 - Icons that end with `-out` disappear icon.
 It is the opposite of same icon without `-out` suffix.
-- Icons that end with `-transition` transition between two icons (not yet available, but planned).
+- Icons that end with `-transition` transition between two icons.

 ## Usage in HTML